Biscay: Late Paleolithic

 Paleolithic art is also present.
 The Benta Laperra cave has the oldest paintings, maybe from the Aurignacian or Solutrean period.
 Bison and bear are the animals depicted, together with abstract signs.
 The murals of Arenaza (Galdames) and Santimamiñe were created in later periods (Magdalenian).
-In Arenaza female deer are the dominant motif; Santimamiñe features bison, horses, goats and deer.
+In Arenaza, female deer are the dominant motif; Santimamiñe features bison, horses, goats, and deer.

-Epi-paleolithic
+Epi-Paleolithic

 This period (also called Mesolithic sometimes) is dominated in Biscay by the Azilian culture.
 Tools become smaller and more refined and, while hunting remains, fishing and seafood gathering become more important; there is evidence of consumption of wild fruits as well.
 Santimamiñe is one of the most important sites of this period.
-Others are Arenaza, Atxeta (not far from Santimamiñe), Lumentxa and nearby Urtiaga and Santa Catalina, together with Bolinkoba and neighbour Silibranka.
+Others are Arenaza, Atxeta (not far from Santimamiñe), Lumentxa and nearby Urtiaga, and Santa Catalina, together with Bolinkoba and neighbour Silibranka.

 Neolithic

 While the first evidences of Neolithic contact in the Basque Country can be dated to the 4th millennium BCE, it was not until the beginning of the 3rd that the area accepted, gradually and without radical changes, the advances of agricultural cultivation and domestication of sheep.
-Biscay was not particularly affected by this change and only three sites can be mentioned for this period: Arenaza, Santimamiñe and Kobeaga (Ea) and the advances adopted seem limited initially to sheep, domestic goats and very scarce pottery.
+Biscay was not particularly affected by this change and only three sites can be mentioned for this period: Arenaza; Santimamiñe; and Kobeaga (Ea).
+The advances adopted seem limited initially to sheep, domestic goats, and very scarce pottery.